 Questions and Answers

-How to Plant & Care for Your new Firepower Nandina
+How To Care for your new Firepower Nandina

 Be sure to choose the right location and conditions for your Firepower Nandina to thrive.
 Spring and Fall are ideal times to plant.
 However, in warmer climates you are open to a majority of winter and cooler zones you can plant in early or late summer.
 Just take care to avoid extreme temperature.
 Nandinas grow in zone 6-10.